Are you looking for a close and cuddly way to carry your baby? Have you decided to purchase a baby wrap, but don’t know where to begin?

-Always discuss babywearing with your pediatrician first — especially if your children were premature, had low birth weights, or have compromised respiratory systems.
-These factors are frequently found in children of multiple births, and babies with such issues are at risk for accidental death during wearing (source).
+Always discuss babywearing with your pediatrician first — especially if your children were premature, had low birth weights, or have compromised respiratory and cardiac systems or any other health problems These factors are frequently found in children of multiple births, and babies with such issues are at risk for accidental death during wearing (source).

 If you’re interested in using a wrap with your twins, I highly suggest researching the ins and outs of the products you’re considering.
 Look to other parents of twins and pediatricians for the best advice on wrapping — there are so many different ways to carry two!